 - Emotional relapse, like neglecting self-care, bottling up feelings and withdrawing

-Each stage is an opportunity to pause, get support, and change direction.
-Relapse isn’t an event, it’s a process.
-And that means it’s interruptible.
+- Physical relapse, which means using again Each stage is an opportunity to pause, get support and change direction.
+Relapse isn’t a single event; it’s a process, which also means it’s interruptible.

 Why Does Relapse Happen?